ayanmali/TMU-Security-Scraper/README.md

 - Time Series Forecasting
     - likelihood of number of incidents occurring during specific times or days
     - likelihood of types of incidents occuring during specific times or days
-    - number of incidents expected to occur in future time periods (ARIMA, Prophet, SARIMA to account for trends and seasonality)
+    - number of incidents expected to occur in future time periods (ARIMA, Prophet, SARIMA, TimesFM to account for trends and seasonality)
     - Predict incident hotspots based on recent activity

 - Train an autoencoder or One Class SVM to identify incidents that deviate from typical patterns